FAQ: Low-carb & keto

 Why am I not in ketosis despite eating low carb?

-The most common reason why people don’t achieve ketosis is due to too many carbs (maybe because of hidden carbs, or the dreaded carb creep, which is where you after a while eat more and more carbs without noticing).
+The most common reason why people don’t achieve ketosis is eating too many carbs (maybe because of hidden carbs, or the dreaded carb creep, where after a while you eat more and more carbs without noticing).

-Another big obstacle to getting in to ketosis is eating too much protein.
-To be in optimal ketosis, you should aim approximately for one gram of protein per kg desired body weight.
+Another big obstacle to getting into ketosis can be eating too much protein.
+To be in optimal ketosis, you should eat around 1.2 to 1.5 grams of protein per kg of body weight (or ideal body weight, if you are overweight).

 Insulin resistance can also make it harder to get into ketosis.